Sonz20/sonz20/README.md

 Introduce my name, **Hanson Enrique**.

-I'm a Student at Institut Teknologi Harapan Bangsa, currently, I'm in Eight Semester

-Now, I'm interested in Android Development
-I join Bangkit 2023 with Mobile Developer Path
+I graduated from Institut Teknologi Harapan Bangsa with a Computer Engineering major.

+I'm interested in Front-End web development, Back-End web development, and mobile development, especially on android.

 If you are interested to know me well, let's connect on [LinkedIn](https://www.linkedin.com/in/hansonenrique/)